-In addition to this, recent preliminary studies suggest that vaping may not be as healthy as many people previously believed.
+In addition to this, recent studies suggest that vaping may not be as healthy as many people previously believed.
 As we know, any act that intoxicates or causes damage to the body falls under the Haram category.

 Is CBD Gummies Haram?

 We can’t answer with a simple yes or no for CBD gummies because the answer is pretty relative.
 The truth is that CBD gummies can be Halal or Haram, depending on the ingredients used in their preparation.